 When your workspace is swimming with collectibles, staplers, Post-its, and more, paring down can keep you focused when it's time to hunker down.

 Not every form, statement, and tax record needs to stay in your filing cabinet forever.
 Check out this list to make sure you're not wasting space.
 Shred the rest to ward off identity thieves.

 21. Tidy Your Files

-Now that you've shredded the paperwork you don't need, tidy up your files by organizing them and labeling them clearly.
+Now that you've shredded unnecessary paperwork, tidy up your files by organizing them and labeling them clearly.
 Colorful folders can help organize by theme (home stuff, tax stuff, work stuff, etc.).

 22. Get Rid of Mystery Electronics

 Admit it.
 You've got a drawer where black mystery cords, chargers, and oddball electronic bits go to die.
-Free that drawer up for better uses, or at least get rid of the ones you know for sure are "dead."
+Free up that drawer for better uses or at least get rid of the items you know for sure are "dead."